Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Conclusion

-We reiterate that our estimates of the prevailing state of the economy and level of capitalisation of the major banks since the implementation of Basel~II are recovered from the ASRF model prescribed by the IRB approach, which models default dependence as a multivariate Gaussian process.
+We reiterate that our estimates of the prevailing state of the economy and level of capitalisation of the major banks since the implementation of Basel~II are recovered from the ASRF model prescribed under the IRB approach, which models default dependence as a multivariate Gaussian process.
 However, it is generally acknowledged that models which assume that financial data follow a Gaussian distribution tend to underestimate tail risk.
 If we were to model default dependence by heavier-tailed distributions, we would find that credit losses incurred at the depths of the financial crisis correspond to a quantile of the portfolio loss distribution further from the tail, and thus associated with a less contractionary, or more expansionary, state of the economy.
-Also, heavier-tailed distributions would imply a shorter distance to default.
+Also, heavier-tailed distributions would imply a narrower distance-to-default.

 Recognising that realisations of the single systematic risk factor describing states of the Australian economy experienced since the implementation of Basel~II correspond to observations away from the tail of its distribution, we cannot attest to the accuracy of the ASRF model in the tail of the portfolio loss distribution, nor its validity for regulatory capital modelling.
-An evaluation of the model specification of the IRB approach for its intended purpose of solvency assessment would involve taking readings of north Atlantic banking jurisdictions that experienced the full force of the financial crisis.
-It is unlikely to be as favourable as the qualified evaluation presented in this paper.
+An evaluation of the ASRF model for the purpose of solvency assessment, would involve taking readings of north Atlantic banking jurisdictions that experienced the full force of the financial crisis of 2007--09.
+It is unlikely to be as favourable as the qualified evaluation presented here.
 The UK banking sector, which has operated under the Basel~II framework since 2008, experienced losses during the crisis on a scale that led to the failure or nationalisation of large banks including Bradford \& Bingley, HBOS, Lloyds Banking Group, Northern Rock and Royal Bank of Scotland.
-Moreover, the Basel~III reform package has been developed by BCBS to address deficiencies of the Basel~II framework exposed by the recent crisis.
-The reforms raise the quality and minimum required level of capital; promote the build up of capital buffers; establish a back-up minimum leverage ratio; improve liquidity and stabilise funding; and apply a regulatory capital surcharge for systemically important financial institutions \citep{BCBS189}.
+Moreover, the Basel~2.5 and Basel~III reform packages have been developed by BCBS to address deficiencies of the Basel~II framework exposed by the recent crisis.